ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## See malware detected in email by technology

 Suppose you want to see malware that was detected in email, and by what technology in Office 365.
-To do this, use the [Email > Malware](threat-explorer-views.md#email--malware) view of Explorer.
+To do this, use the [Email > Malware](threat-explorer-views.md#email--malware) view of Explorer (or real-time detections).

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer** (or **Real-time detections**).
 (In our example, we use Explorer.)